Students who have completed all degree requirements may participate in the college’s annual Commencement exercises.

 Students who have not satisfactorily completed all academic requirements for graduation at the time of Commencement may also participate if they meet or exceed the criteria described below.
 They will receive a blank diploma.
-They may also opt out, and choose to participate at a subsequent Commencement.
+They may also opt out and choose to participate at a subsequent Commencement.
 Students may only participate in Commencement once.
 Requirements for participation in Commencement are not subject to appeal.

-Students may participate in Commencement if their expected total is no more than 8 credits less than the minimum credit requirement for their degree program.
-For students in all bachelor's degree programs starting with the class of 2012, the minimum number of credits is 124, so bachelor’s degree candidates whose expected total is at least 116 credits may participate.
+Students may participate in Commencement if their expected total is no more than eight credits less than the minimum credit requirement for their degree program.
+The minimum number of credits is 124, so bachelor’s degree candidates whose expected total is at least 116 credits may participate.
 Students in a master’s degree program requiring 36 credits may participate if their expected total is at least 28 credits.